-A radical, diverse and political deck for urban readers, Robin Scott’s Urban Tarot reclaims the magic of the urban environment.
-These colourful images were created using a mixed-media process including photography and illustration and depict a world in which the power of the metropolis is celebrated and explored.
+A radical, diverse and political deck for city witches Robin Scott’s Urban Tarot reclaims the magic of the metropolis.
+These colourful images were created using a mixed-media process including photography and illustration and depict a world in which the power of the urban environment is celebrated and explored.

 “You have been told that there is no magic in your city.
 You have been told that your world is grey, cold, and sterile.
 You have heard that the time of miracles has passed, that the wondrous has been forgotten.